 Maybe you’re unsure of your career direction and are trying to figure out your next steps?
 Investigating returning to the workplace after a career break?
 Looking to develop your job seeking strategy?
 Getting ready for promotion?
 Working on your interview technique?
 Reviewing your CV?
 These are just a few examples – whatever your current situation and starting point, our career clinics can help you move forwards.

-We are flexible in our approach to scheduling and appointments can be in person at our Edinburgh office, via video (Teams/Skype) or telephone.
+We are flexible in our approach to scheduling and appointments can be in person at our Edinburgh office, via video (Teams/Skype) or by telephone.

 Career clinics are provided free of charge.